-What is ghee made of?
 Ghee is a byproduct of butter, made by slowly simmering the golden good stuff and straining off the milk solids.
 What’s left is pure butter fat, and that’s ghee.
 Think of it as simply a more durable, more flavorful butter replacement.

-It’s similar, but not really.
+It’s similar, but not the same.
 They’re made the same way, but ghee is actually cooked longer, until the milk solids start to brown and all moisture has evaporated.
 The resulting flavor is more nutty and toasty compared to that of clarified butter, sort of like a caramelized version of your favorite spread.
 It also means ghee contains no water, so it’s practically spoil-proof—it lasts about a year in the fridge and three months out.

 Aside from being delicious and shelf-stable, you mean?
 Well, ghee has a super-high smoke point, so it’s great for sautéing.
 Because it has no milk proteins or lactose, it’s easier for sensitive stomachs to digest, as well as Paleo- and Whole30-approved.
 When made from grass-fed butter, it retains all of those good-for-you vitamins and minerals, plus fatty acids that can aid inflammation and digestion.
 Ghee is also an important ingredient in Ayurvedic recipes, where it's used for its therapeutic properties.
 And it tastes like butter…but way better.